 As I mentioned in my last post, we moved to Colorado this week and I was obviously excited about all the new climbing opportunities in my backyard.
+It was not trees that I climbed on so I didn’t have to got treemover.com, it was rocks.
 In my rush to get on some rock, I ignored the fact that my body was exhausted from all the packing, driving, unpacking, and moving around of heavy boxes and furniture.
 Instead of resting, I decided to head to Carter Lake early this week after work.
 Why there first?
 No idea really, just probably the simple fact that it was listed near the front of Phillip Benningfield’s Colorado Bouldering!

 So while I didn’t get any pictures of actual bouldering (I was also the only climber there), I did take some scenery shots of the boulders and lake.

 Instead of posting a few of the pics, I decided to try out the new Flickr embedded slideshows:

 A few notes for the anyone visiting Carter Lake that doesn’t really get mentioned in the guidebook: